Understanding Dominica's Tropical Climate

 Autumn Transition: October and November

-October is one of Dominica's wettest months, with around 200 mm7.9 in of rainfall.
-Temperature remains warm at 28°C82°F, humidity is 77%, and winds are light at 12 km/h7 mph.
+October and November are among the wettest months, with October averaging around 219 mm8.6 in and November around 252 mm9.9 in of rain.
+October averages around 27°C80°F with humidity around 77% and typically light winds averaging around 12 km/h7 mph.
 October falls squarely in peak hurricane season; this month presents the highest combined risk from rainfall volume and tropical cyclone activity.

 Activity-Specific Timing